-This message serves as the instructions for what to do next, but it doesn’t actually add the products.
-You should direct them to the area on your site where they can add the correct products (eg. the product category or shop page).
+This message serves as the instructions for what to do next, but it doesn’t add the products.
+It’s up to your customer to adjust their cart with whatever they choose.

 The great thing about this is that if they remove one of the products which triggered the deal, and that means the trigger conditions are no longer met, then the coupon will be removed along with the product that was applied as part of that deal.

 Likewise, if another product gets added that also qualifies but is cheaper, the deal will swap it over to that product instead: